jamesfmackenzie/chocolatekeen/README.md

 * <a href="https://github.com/jamesfmackenzie/chocolatekeen/tree/master/Releases/Windows-x86">Releases/Windows-x86</a> - for 32-bit Windows.
 Run `chocolate-keen.exe`
 * <a href="https://github.com/jamesfmackenzie/chocolatekeen/tree/master/Releases/Windows-x64">Releases/Windows-x64</a> - for 64-bit Windows.
 Run `chocolate-keen.exe`

+### Episodes Two and Three
+The downloadable releases above come packaged with Commander Keen "Invasion of the Vorticons" Episode One: Marooned on Mars.
+But the engine supports the entire Vorticons trilogy.
+If you have Episode Two or Three, drop the level/data files into the GAMEDATA folder as follows:

+    .
+    ├── chocolate-keen.exe
+    └── GAMEDATA
+        ├── KEEN1
+            └── ...
+Episode One level data (pre-packaged) ├── KEEN2
+            └── ...
+Episode Two level data
+        └── KEEN3
+            └── ...
+Episode Three level data

+You can then start each episode via `chocolate-keen.exe -startkeen1`, `chocolate-keen.exe -startkeen2` and `chocolate-keen.exe -startkeen3` respectively

 ## Building
 You can clone or download the chocolatekeen repo and build it yourself